-Cass Business School is highly internationalised and multiculturalism is present in everything we do.
-We wanted to know how our students experience this multicultural environment: what role it plays in group work, how it frames learning, employment, and especially how it impacts well-being.
+Cass is highly internationalised and multiculturalism is present in everything we do.
+We wanted to know how you, the students, experience this multicultural environment: what role it plays in your group work, how it frames your learning, your employment opportunities, and especially how it impacts your well-being.

-The Cass Business School Essay Competition gives students voice and freedom to articulate where they come from, where they are going, and how multiculturalism shapes them.
-Ultimately, understanding and hearing the voice of students is the first step in creating a more empathetic and compassionate environment where you can realise your dreams for the future.
+The Cass Student Essay Competition gives you voice and freedom to articulate where you come from, where you are going, and how multiculturalism shapes you on a daily basis.
+Ultimately, understanding and hearing your voice is the first step in creating a more empathetic and compassionate environment where you can realise your dreams for the future.

-Take a look at our winners and finalists below, we hope these inspire you.
+Take a look at our winners, finalists, and special mentions below, we hope they inspire you.

 “'Where are you from?'

 I know it’s often asked with genuine curiosity, but it’s probably the toughest question to answer when you don’t really know, especially when it depends on who’s asking the question.
 If it’s an international student then I’m British, if it’s a local student then I’m Indian.
 My identity depends on you, understand my confusion?”

 Read Aadit's full winning essay.